 "If your business has been affected and then fails to communicate effectively, it will be a hard job to win back customer trust.
 Without the right support, many businesses will fail," says Webster.

 It’s all in the planning

 Issues don’t have to get out of hand if the right planning is done in advance.

-Just as businesses should consider implementing the guidance on basic cyber security practice available through the government-backed Cyber Essentials scheme, they should also use a public relations consultant to develop a communication contingency plan.
+Just as businesses should consider implementing the guidance on basic cyber security practice available through the government-backed Cyber Essentials (external link) scheme, they should also use a public relations consultant to develop a communication contingency plan.

 A good PR consultant will work with all relevant parties such as legal, security, and IT to develop a protocol to follow the minute a breach has been detected.